Azure/SQL-Connectivity-Checker/README.md

 - Also supports SQL on-demand (\*.ondemand.sql.azuresynapse.net or \*.ondemand.database.windows.net).

 **In order to run it you need to:**
-1. Open Windows PowerShell ISE in Administrator mode
+1. Open Windows PowerShell ISE (in Administrator mode if possible) In order for a network trace to be collected along with the tests ('CollectNetworkTrace' parameter), PowerShell must be run as an administrator.
-For the better results, our recommendation is to use the advanced connectivity tests which demand to start PowerShell in Administrator mode.
-You can still run the basic tests, in case you decide not to run this way.
-Please note that script parameters 'RunAdvancedConnectivityPolicyTests' and 'CollectNetworkTrace' will only work if the admin privileges are granted.

 2. Open a New Script window